Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 It helps the farmers that the cats always go to the same place in their litter box.
-Eventually the beans are washed and lightly roasted.
+Eventually, the beans are washed and lightly roasted.

-The high market price encourages the locals to catch the wild cats and feed them with coffee cherries.
-Animal rights organizations claim tens of thousands of cats being kept extremely cramped in cage batteries.
+The high market price encourages the locals to catch wild cats and feed them with coffee cherries.
+Animal rights organizations claim tens of thousands of cats are being kept extremely cramped in cage batteries.
 There, they are nourished almost exclusively and inappropriately with coffee cherries.
 Consequently, the cats suffer from deficiency symptoms such as hair loss and behavioral disorders.
 Nevertheless, there are coffee farmers who have adopted an ecological and animal-friendly production of Kopi Luwak.

-In 1996, German scientists isolated six enzymes in the digestive tract of the cats.
+In 1996, German scientists isolated six enzymes in the digestive tract of cats.
 This way, a synthetic solution with these enzymes mimics the natural effect.

 On this map, you can see where all the places described in this post are located:

 Ubud is located less than 30 kilometers northeast of Denpasar.
 Minibusses run from the bus station to Denpasar and in all other directions including Candi Dasa, Kuta, Padang Bai, Lovina, and of course the Ngurah Rai Airport.

 However, for your comfort and safety, here you can pre-book reliable and reasonably priced shuttles.

 Probably because Ubud is not one of those beach resorts where either families or groups of stag and hen party animals are vacationing, it’s better for solo-traveller than other spots on Bali.